This is the multi-page printable view of this section. Click here to print.

 2 - Deploy using Docker Compose

-In this topic, you’ll learn how to use Docker Compose to get up and running with a stand-alone Anchore Enterprise deployment for trial, demonstration, and review purposes only.
+In this topic, you’ll learn how to use Docker Compose to get up and running with a stand-alone Anchore Enterprise deployment.

 The following instructions assume you are using a system running Docker v1.12 or higher, and a version of Docker Compose that supports at least v2 of the docker compose configuration format.